CEMeNT-PSAAP/MCDC/docs/source/user_guide/execution/gpu.rst

 Harmonize acts as the GPU runtime for MC/DC and has two major scheduling schemes including a novel asynchronous event scheduler.
 For more information on Harmonize and how we compile MC/DC with it see our publications in M&C 2025.

+For the developer-level compilation and runtime design, see :doc:`../../developer_guide/architecture/numba_gpu_execution`.

 Single GPU Launches
 -------------------